ClusterHQ/flocker/docs/gettinginvolved/infrastructure/packaging.rst

 ---------------------

 For each distribution, there are ``<distribution>`` and ``<distribution>-testing`` folders.
-Each continas subfolders for the distribution version and architechture, which finally contain package repositories.
+Each contains sub-folders for the distribution version and architecture, which finally contain package repositories.

 To make the entire bucket public, this bucket has the following policy::